NyteshadeXT/PF2e-Core-Vault/3-Rules/Character Building/Equipment/Sky-Piercing Bow.md

 * * *

-**Effect** You shoot an arrow at the sky and it tears an extraplanar rift that resembles a storm cloud in a 30-foot burst centered on a point within 200 feet.
+**Effect** You shoot an arrow at the sky and it tears an extraplanar rift that resembles a storm cloud in a @Template\[burst|distance:30\] centered on a point within 200 feet.
 A torrent of rain pours down from the rift for 1 minute or until you Dismiss the effect.
 The area within the torrent becomes difficult terrain for all movement (including Flying).
 As an Interact action, you can fire an arrow into the rift to cause a bolt of lightning to strike a creature in the area.
 The creature takes 5d12 electricity damage and must attempt a DC 41 Reflex check save.

 * * *